Friday, May 14, 2021

 I couldn't pass up this great Retro Space Age Ad for Puffin Biscuits.
 I think Sterling Cooper (Mad Men) could easily have created this ad.
 I, of course, suggest you make your biscuits from scratch, and they truly will be "So Light they almost fly"...

-Following is a recipe for Chocolate Buttermilk Biscuits (see below).
+And, if you're so inclined, you can add chocolate.
+Following is a recipe for Chocolate Buttermilk Biscuits.

 First, though, a few biscuit making tips from the Bisquick site.
 These apply if you use Bisquick or if you make your biscuits from scratch.